UoMResearchIT/slurm-docker/README.md

 - The "compute node" represented by the Slurm daemxon is configured to have a single socket with a single core

+- Users can also log in via ssh using University of Manchester credentials, provided that the LDAP server ldap.manchester.ac.uk is accessible.
+This will be the case from machines on campus, and possibly when connecting through GlobalProtect.

+- The /home/USERNAME directory is a persistent volume

+- The SLURM job state directory is also a persistent volume, so queue state should survive container restarts and recreations

+- Running jobs and user sessions would be killed if the container were restarted

 ## Requirements

 - Docker